 I know the PA421A or PA821A can be used to combine the RF outputs of PSM transmitters.
 Can either device also be used to combine the outputs of wireless mic receiving antennas?
 And if so, is there DC bias on the RF inputs to power remote RF amps like the UA834?
 Here is the concept: There are four separate rooms on four different floors of a building.
 The client want to use the same wireless mic transmitters in any of the four rooms.
 In each room, I will place two antennas (for diversity reception).
 Each antenna cable run will be about 200 feet so I will use low loss cable (RG213U) and place a UA834 at each antenna.
 The eight antenna cable runs terminate in the equipment room, feeding into two PA821A units - one unit for the "A" antennas and one unit for the "B" antennas.
 (This assumes that DC bias is available to power the UA834 amps.)
 The RF output of each PA421A feeds a Shure UA844+SWB RF distro amp - and this feeds the multiple Shure ULXD receivers.

 - Yes, this concept will work.
 Note that the PA421A and PA821A were designed to combine transmitter outputs which provide far stronger RF signals than receiving antennas.
 Thus when the PA421A or PA821A is used as a receiver antenna combiner, the RF signal/noise ratio will be degraded compared to when the device is used as intended.

-The PA412A or PA821A must be internally modified to activate the RF amps, as the RF amps will shut down if the incoming RF signals are too weak.
+- The PA421A or PA821A must be internally modified to activate the RF amps, as the RF amps will shut down if the incoming RF signals are too weak.
 (This would be typical when connected to receiving antennas.)
-Contact Shure Applications Engineering to obtain the modification document.
+Send the product in to Shure Service to have the modificiation done.
 This modification makes all RF amps"Always On."

 A) The RF amp shut down feature is implemented to reduce the amount of heat within the PA412A/PA821A chassis.